imaug/imaug/changelogs/master/refactored/20250306_github_actions_cache_ci.md

-# Changed `actions/cache`
+# Changed github actions

-The previous version 1 is now depreciated.
+Version 1 of `actions/cache` is now depreciated.
-The pipeline now uses version 4.
-Additionally, the caching uses the hash of `setup.py` instead of the now deleted `requirements.txt`.
+The pipeline switched version 4.

+Since `requirements.txt` was deleted, the caching not relies on `setup.py` instead.

+Python 3.7 is not available on `ubuntu-latest` runners.